 This load balancer provides a single regional internal IPv4 address to host your TCP services.
-An internal regional TCP proxy load balancer first terminates the TCP connection between the client and the load balancer at an Envoy proxy.
+The load balancer first terminates the TCP connection between the client and the load balancer at an Envoy proxy.
 The proxy opens a second TCP connection to backends hosted in Google Cloud, on-premises, or other cloud environments.

-The internal regional TCP proxy load balancer uses the Premium Network Service Tier.
+The regional internal proxy Network Load Balancer uses only the Premium Network Service Tier.

-The internal regional TCP proxy load balancer supports the following:
+The regional internal proxy Network Load Balancer supports the following:

 - Load balancing to backends on Google Cloud, on-premises, or other cloud environments.
 This is especially useful when used with Private Service Connect to expose producer services from workloads on-premises to consumers in Google Cloud.